nadaakhattab/ms2Backend/README.md

             *Note: course & department are required

             ii) update a Course
-            Functionality: can update the Department of the course Only (which will automatically update its corresponding faculty too)
+            Functionality: can update the Department of the course (which will automatically update its corresponding faculty too) and its display name
             Route: /hr/editCourse
             Request type: PUT
             RequestBody: {
-            "course":"aNewCourse4",
-            "department":"FarahDeptNew"
+                "department":"department-1",
+                "course":"course-6",
+                "displayName":"networksup"
             }
-            Response: success
+            Response: successfully added
-            *Note: Faculty & department are required
+            *Note: "course" is required

             iii) Delete a Course
             Functionality: Deletes a course & its corresponding: academicMember record (Not the profile of the member just the record that he/she belonged to this course), and its record in the department's courses list
             Route: /hr/deleteCourse/:course
             Request type: DELETE
-            RequestBody:{
-                    "course":"aNewCourse4"
-                }
+            Params: /hr/deleteCourse/course-1
             Response: Deleted successfully

         e)add Staff Member